Ax-Sch/AlphScore/README.md

 - Analysis
 Here the extracted and merged features are analysed and used for prediction of pathogenicity.
 This part is written in R.

+Install:
+This was only tested on Ubuntu / Xubuntu Linux.

+Make sure to have conda installed, if not install it (e.g. https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html ).